 The discipline of clinical genetics began to emerge in the 1960s.
 The role of the clinical geneticist was primarily diagnostic back then.
 Genetic testing at that point was largely limited to low resolution (400 band) G-banded chromosome studies and a handful of metabolic tests.
 Likewise, no molecular therapies existed then.
 The clinical geneticist functioned primarily as a diagnostician.
 Beyond diagnostics, the geneticist had a limited number of modalities in which to "treat" the patient.
 Over time, the type of roles that a geneticist performs has greatly expanded.
 Currently the majority of clinical geneticists work in a primarily academic environment.
 Still there are increasing numbers of clinical geneticists in private practice or working as members of single-specialty teams like a large pediatric practice in which they do some pediatrics, but manage the genetic patients for the group.

 This has always been a key role of the geneticist.
-Patients with genetic disorders often have conditions that are rarely ...
+Patients with genetic disorders often ...